 Postemployment Benefits Other Than Pensions (OPEB): For purpose of measuring the net OPEB liability, information about the fiduciary net position of the Other Postemployment Benefit Plan (the "Plan") and additions to/deductions from the Plan's fiduciary net position have been determined on the same basis as they are reported by the Plan.
 For this purpose, the Plan recognizes benefit payments when due and payable in accordance with the benefit terms.
 Investments are reported at fair value, except for money market investments and interest-earning investment contracts that are reported at cost.
 The Plan is included in the District's financial report and separately presented as a fiduciary fund.
-Separate financial statements are also prepared for the Plan and may be obtained by contacting San Mateo County Community College District.
+Separate financial statements are also prepared for the Plan and may be obtained by contacting the San Mateo County Community College District.

-Deferred Outflows/Inflows of Resources: In addition to assets, the statement of net position includes a separate section for deferred outflows of resources.
+Deferred Outflows/Inflows of Resources: In addition to assets, the Statement of Net Position includes a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s), and as such will not be recognized as an outflow of resources (expense/expenditures) until then.
-The District has recognized a deferred loss on refunding reported, which is in the statement of net position.
+The District has recognized a deferred loss on refunding reported in the Statement of Net Position.
 A deferred loss on refunding results from the difference in the carrying value of refunded debt and its reacquisition price.
-This amount is deferred and amortized over the shortened life of the refunded or refunding debt.
-The District has recognized a deferred outflow of resources related to recognition of the net pension liability and net OPEB liability reported in the Statement of Net Position.
+This amount is deferred and amortized over the shorter life of the refunded or refunding debt.
+Additionally, the District has recognized a deferred outflow of resources related to the recognition of the pension liability and OPEB liability reported in the Statement of Net Position.

 In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and as such, will not be recognized as an inflow of resources (revenue) until that time.
-The District has recognized a deferred inflow of resources related to the recognition of the net pension liability reported which is in the Statement of Net Position.
+The District has recognized a deferred inflow of resources related to the recognition of the net pension liability and net OPEB (asset) liability reported which is in the Statement of Net Position.